 Southern Illinois University, Carbondale (Journalism)

 Teaching is my true passion and I have over 18 years of tutoring experience.
 I love to see the light go on when the student understands what is being taught or explained.
 I have seen the light go on in my student's eyes plenty of times.
 I have home-schooled my three children for the past twelve years using an accredited curriculum.

 After 12 years of home schooling, all three of my children have graduated from accredited universities.
 They are gainfully employed in their various career fields

 I graduated with a degree in Journalism.
 I wrote two weekly columns for a newspaper, which was a very exciting experience.
 Writing for a newspaper taught me how important it is to write accurately so that everybody could understand my column.
 Spelling and writing in correct sentences are the most important parts of the newspapers.
-The less work on proofreading the Editor had to do on my columns, the happier he was!

 I have experience in writing curriculums for K-6 grades.
 I adapt my curriculum to fit the student's needs.
 I have effective methods for teaching the core subjects in math, English, phonics, history and reading.
 I was a substitute teacher for the k-6 grades after I successfully homeschooled my three children.
 I am very familiar with the skills needed to succeed at these grade levels.

 Teaching children and adults Phonics is fundamental in opening the door to successful education.
 When I volunteered in the literacy program through a local library, I realized that my students were relying too heavily on pictures or hints to understand simple stories or directions.
 It was not until we ran into comprehension problems that I knew something was missing.
 My students knew very little about sounding out letters for decoding words.